Bad Bunny's Super Bowl halftime show brings the party and Latin culture to U.S.'s most-watched sporting event

 At halftime in the matchup between the Seattle Seahawks and the New England Patriots, Bad Bunny opened his performance at Levi's Stadium in Santa Clara, California, with his 2022 hit "Tití Me Preguntó."

-Paying tribute to his homeland, the field was filled with palm trees and other vegetation native to Puerto Rico.
-Walking through the lush greens, Bad Bunny passed a coconut vendor, a piragua cart and a couple of boxers as he went on to perform another hit, "Yo Perreo Sola."
+Paying tribute to his homeland, the field was filled with palm trees, sugarcane and other vegetation native to Puerto Rico.
+Walking through the lush greens, Bad Bunny passed sugarcane farmers sporting a pava (a traditional Puerto Rican straw hat), a coconut vendor, a piragua cart and a couple of boxers as he went on to perform another hit, "Yo Perreo Sola."

 The Free Press: Arthur Brooks: Can We All Relax About Bad Bunny's Spanish Halftime Show?

-Bad Bunny also performed other songs from his latest album, including "EoO," "NUEVAYoL," which pays tribute to the Puerto Rican diaspora in New York City, and "Debí Tirar Más Fotos."
+Bad Bunny also performed other songs from his latest album, including "EoO," "NUEVAYoL," which pays tribute to the Puerto Rican diaspora in New York City, and "DTMF."

 Lady Gaga, Ricky Martin make surprise appearances